tenolo/apilyzer/README.md

 We recommend the use of `nyholm/psr7` and `php-http/guzzle6-adapter`.

-For production use: `composer require nyholm/psr7 php-http/guzzle6-adapter`
+For production use: `composer require nyholm/psr7 php-http/guzzle6-adapter` <br>
 For development use: `composer require --dev nyholm/psr7 php-http/guzzle6-adapter`

 ## Usage